 Sid's onion-fried burgers are cooked so onions mashed into the meat are charred from the grill, adding sweet & smoky zest.
 An Oklahoma specialty!

-Country Dove serves a perfect lunch for road-trippers along Route 66 in Elk City.
+Country Dove Tea Room serves lovely lunch for road-trippers along Route 66 in Elk City, Oklahoma.
 French silk pie is the best, ever!

 Arnold Burgers cooks hamburgers in sundry shapes and sizes depending on your level of hunger.
 Musts: homemade jalapeño dressing and fresh-cut potato chips.